List of top-division football clubs in CONCACAF countries: Canada

 The following clubs participate in Major League Soccer, the top-division football league of the United States.
-They contest the Canadian Championship for the Voyageurs Cup, along with Canadian Premier League teams and lower-level clubs to determine Canada's entrant into the CONCACAF Champions League.
+They contest the Canadian Championship for the Voyageurs Cup, along with Canadian Premier League teams and lower-level clubs to determine one of Canada's three entrants into the CONCACAF Champions Cup.

+The Northern Super League has announced plans to begin play in April 2025.